-Approximately 35 percent of the City's wastewater is treated at the City of Fort Worth's Village Creek Regional Plant.
-Under the terms of a five-year contract, dated July 11, 1996, the City will complete the building of a pipeline and other facilities to divert its wastewater and sludge to the Trinity River Authority's CRWS Plant on or before February 14, 2001.
-In addition, the City will pay Fort Worth a fixed volume charge of \$0.81 per 1,000 gallons for the period June 1, 1996, through February 14, 2001, or until flows are diverted to TRA.
-This charge includes all wastewater services excluding treatment of water treatment plant sludge.
-The City granted Fort Worth the right to divert wastewater from the Village Creek Interceptor to the Arlington Rush Creek Interceptor until February 14, 2001.
-Fort Worth will pay the City a fixed transportation charge of \$0.20 per 1,000 gallons plus TRA treatment charges for any diversions up to that date.
-The right to divert wastewater flows may be extended by agreement of both parties after February 14, 2001, with charges determined by a cost of service study.
+Until September 2000, approximately 35 percent of the City's wastewater was treated at the City of Fort Worth's Village Creek Regional Plant.
+Under the terms of a five-year contract, dated July 11, 1996, the City completed the pipeline and other facilities to divert its wastewater and sludge to the Trinity River Authority's CRWS Plant.
+The City is currently negotiating a contract with Fort Worth for the transportation charges associated with the right to divert excess wastewater from their Village Creek Interceptor to the Arlington Rush Creek Interceptor until improvements can be constructed by Fort Worth to carry this flow or until the treatment capacity allotted to the City is maximized.